scipy/scipy/doc/source/dev/governance/governance.rst

 Institutional Partnership, the Steering Council must nominate and approve the Partnership.

-If at some point an existing Institutional Partner stops having any contributing employees, then a one year grace period commences.
-If at the end of this one year period they continue not to have any contributing employees, then their Institutional Partnership will lapse, and resuming it will require going through the normal process for new Partnerships.
+If, at some point, an existing Institutional Partner stops having any contributing employees, then a one year grace period commences.
+If, at the end of this one-year period, they continue not to have any contributing employees, then their Institutional Partnership will lapse, and resuming it will require going through the normal process for new Partnerships.